XavierDedenbach/surfacemapper/requirements/prd.md

 **Surface Data Gaps/Noise**: The backend algorithms for volume and thickness calculation should gracefully handle minor gaps or noise inherent in drone-scanned data through interpolation or robust statistical methods.

-**Algorithm Performance**: Primary algorithms shall be implemented using Open3D for optimal performance, with CGAL as fallback for precision-critical calculations requiring exact arithmetic.
+**Algorithm Performance**: Primary algorithms shall be implemented using PyVista for optimal performance, with CGAL as fallback for precision-critical calculations requiring exact arithmetic.
+(Note: PyVista provides native 3D Delaunay triangulation and advanced mesh operations via VTK backend.)

 ## 10. Development Log